The Mystery of Psalm 110

 Finally, interwoven throughout the Psalm is the Lord’s purpose, something that has been in his heart from the beginning.
 That purpose speaks to the establishment of an eternal kingdom from Zion with people who love and willingly serve him throughout the ages.
 This will require the crushing defeat of his enemies – those who work at cross purposes to the Lord’s.

-Jesus picks up the Psalm 110 story line in the synoptic gospels to help us connect the dots.
-In Mathew, Mark and Luke, while talking with the Pharisees, Jesus identified himself as the Messianic figure of Psalm 110.
+Jesus picks up the storyline of Psalm 110 in the synoptic gospels to help us connect the dots.
+In Mathew, Mark, and Luke, while talking with the Pharisees, Jesus identified himself as the Messianic figure of Psalm 110.

 Mathew 22:41-46

-In other words, when comparing the gospel account with David’s Psalm, Jesus is saying that not only is he the Christ and Son of David, but he is also the Lord to whom David referred.
+While debating with the Pharisees, Jesus says that not only is he the Christ and the Son of David, but also the Lord to whom David referred.
 And that Lord is a priest and king, as was Melchizedek, who blessed Abram with a significant land grant in Genesis.
-In the same way Abram exercised his authority in the land, taking vengeance on the invading kings and their armies so will the Messiah exercise his authority in the land on the day of his power.
+In the same way Abram exercised his authority in the land, taking vengeance on the invading kings and their armies, so will the Messiah execute his authority in the land on the day of his power.

 By referring to Psalm 110, Jesus was pointing the religious leaders to himself as prophesied by David.
 Had they been able to comprehend and accept the connections he was making, perhaps things could have turned out differently, but that was not to be.